Vasupalli0/Workspace-for-python/README.md

-#A quiz app to start! with some math skills to dominate.

-This is my First Project with using python.
+This is my Python project section.

-This has nothing much just a basic quiz app!

-I wanted to make this more appealing and user friendly while running so i added a UI with the help of tkinter.
+There is nothing much right now as I'm a beginner, but that doesn't stop me from learning.
+I will post some repos related to  Python here!